 What are you most passionate about?
 If you look at the greatest entrepreneurs, a lot of them pursued simply what they thought was awesome.
 Then, they figured out how they could be the best in the world on a niche or niches related to their passion.
 After that, they figured out how they could measure profitability in that given field.

-Only after all that did they focus on developing related skills and knowledge.
-Whatever they couldn't do themselves, they brought in the people that could build a company around a very focused concept that was created by the intersection of passion, opportunity, and profitability.
-Everyone brought onto a pursuit needs to share in the passion and buy into the concept, or they are the wrong people to be working with.
+Only after doing all these things did they focus on developing related skills and knowledge.
+Whatever they couldn't do themselves, they brought in the people that could.
+Then they would set out to build a company around a very focused concept that was created by the intersection of passion, opportunity, and profitability.
+Everyone brought in needed to share in the passion and buy into the concept.
+Otherwise, they would be the wrong people to be working with.

 Even the Greatest Companies Start With One